Module tf.about.use

 Usage

-You can work with the TF-browser or with the TF-API.
+You can work with the TF browser or with the TF API.
 In both cases, the data will be automatically downloaded.

-The basic command to start the TF-browser (tf.about.browser) is:
+The basic command to start the TF browser (tf.about.browser) is:

-text-fabric org/repo
+tf org/repo

-(More details in tf.server.start).
+(More details in tf.browser.start).

 Then your browser will open and there you'll find links to further help.